Counting geodesic paths in graphs: Extremal cacti

 \section{Extremal cacti}

 Besides considering extremal graphs among all simple connected graphs on $n$ vertices, one may consider extremal graphs on some particular graph classes.
-Trees, which are the usual subclass to be considered, are not particularly interesting since all trees on $n$ vertices have the same geodesic subpath number, i.e. for a tree $T$ on $n$ vertices it holds that $\mathrm{gpn} (T)=\binom{n}{2}+n=\binom{n+1}{2}.$ The next class which is usually considered are unicyclic graphs or, more broadly, cacti.
+Trees, which are the usual subclass to be considered, are not particularly interesting since all trees are geodetic graphs, so Observation \ref{Observation_geodetic} applies.
+The next class which is usually considered are unicyclic graphs or, more broadly, cacti.
 A \emph{cactus graph} is a graph in which all cycles are pairwise edge disjoint.
 Let $\mathcal{C}_{n,k}$ be the class of all cactus graphs on $n$ vertices with $k$ cycles.
 We wish to establish extremal cacti in the class $\mathcal{C}_{n,k}.$

 Let us first consider the minimal cacti with respect to the subpath number in the class $\mathcal{C}_{n,k}.$ Notice that any pair of vertices on an odd length cycle is connected by precisely one shortest path on the cycle.
 On the other hand, on the cycle of even length there exist at least two pairs of vertices which are connected by two shortest paths on the cycle.
 This easily yields the following observation.